Tribal Lions, Malakand Tigers, Kohat Eagles Record Victories In KP National Hockey League - UrduPoint

 In another thrilling match Malakand stunned Bannu Panthers by 3-0.
 Pakistan national team player and star full-back Mubasir Ali played a key role when he scored the first and third goal in 24th minute and 57th minute through penalty corner conversion.
 His superb anticipation through his perfect drag-push has no answer with Bannu Panthers goal-keeper.
 International Anees scored the second goal through a right winger attack and thus Malakand won the match by 3-0.

-Bannu Panthers Moin Shakeel, Roman, Muneeb and Jehangir also tried their hard to reduce the margin but due to pack defence line of Malakand, they were unable to score a single goal and thus lost the match in a one-sided affairs.
+Bannu Panthers Moin Shakeel, Roman, Muneeb and Jehangir also tried their hardest to reduce the margin but due to the pack defence line of Malakand, they were unable to score a single goal and thus lost the match in a one-sided affair.

+Earlier, Speaker Khyber Pakhtunkhwa Assembly Mushtaq Ahmad Ghani formally inaugurated the League-2021 in a colorful opening ceremony wherein all the participation teams took part in the March Past.

+The ceremony started with the recitation from the Holy Quran by Qari Adnan, followed by the National Anthem.
+The Promo Song of the League was also displayed with singer Sajid Khan performed, followed by two another song sung by Moiz Mohmand with his melodious voice which largely enthralled the sitting spectators and the players who participated alongside with their traditional "Athern" dance.